Secret scopes and the responsible user

 Definitions bind to the things that need them — an environment, an agent, a project, and other targets — which is how a run comes to need a secret in the first place: a run inherits the bound definitions of the target it runs under, and those are the secrets it must supply.

 The last ingredient is attribution.
 Every run has a responsible user, the human behind it, and that identity is what the secret lookup resolves against.
 When dispatch evaluates a run, company-scoped needs resolve to the shared value, and user-scoped needs resolve to whatever the responsible user has stored.
+Runs are the usual path here but not the only one — see Actions you take yourself for the handful of things that resolve a user-scoped secret with no run behind them.

 The check itself is deterministic and happens before dispatch.
 If the responsible user has supplied every user-scoped value the run needs, the run proceeds and the values are injected at runtime like any other secret.
 If any value is missing, the run does not start.